NavigationContentFooter

 Note

-At this moment, you can only detect the suspicious behaviors, but these IPs are not banned.
+At this moment, you can only detect suspicious behaviors, but these IPs are not banned.
 You have to install a bouncer on your Dedibox to achieve this.

 Installing a bouncer